jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 ## Unregister Patterns

-There are times when you may desire removing a registered block pattern.
+There are times when you may desire to remove a registered block pattern.
 Some scenarios include:

 - A third-party plugin registering custom patterns
 - A parent theme's patterns via a child theme
 - WordPress' built-in patterns
 - Remote patterns pulled from the [Pattern Directory](https://wordpress.org/patterns)

 In any scenario, you can unregister a pattern as long as you know its name.
-For example, if the pattern name is `pluginslug/awesome-pricing-table`, you would unregister it as shown in the following `functions.php` code snippet via the [`unregister_block_pattern()` function]():
+For example, if the pattern name is `pluginslug/awesome-pricing-table`, you would unregister it as shown in the following `functions.php` code snippet via the [`unregister_block_pattern()`](https://developer.wordpress.org/reference/functions/unregister_block_pattern/) function:

 ```php
 add_action( 'init', 'themeslug_unregister_patterns', 15 );